Graduate Program Application Steps

 Transcript Submission Directions:

 We require one set of official transcripts from all colleges and universities you’ve previously attended where you earned a degree(s).
 Please have these sent directly from your academic institution(s) to LMU (graduateadmission@lmu.edu).
 A Bachelor’s degree from a regionally accredited college or university (or international equivalency) is required for all graduate degree programs.
+The official date of your Bachelor's degree on your transcript needs to be prior to the date of the first day of graduate coursework.
 International degrees require additional evaluation of the degree by an approved international degree evaluation agency.
 For institutions that do not provide electronic transcripts, they can be mailed directly to Graduate Admission Office, Loyola Marymount University, Charles Von der Ahe Suite 235, 1 LMU Drive, Los Angeles, CA 90045.

-Does this program lead to a teaching credential?
+Does this graduate program lead to a teaching credential?

-No, the MA in Educational Studies program does not lead to a California Teaching Credential.
-If you are interested in earning a California Preliminary Teaching Credential in order to begin a career as a California K-12 school teacher, the School of Education offers an excellent two-year teacher preparation program that leads to a combined M.A. with a Teaching Credential.
-Please instead request information on our “Teaching: Elementary or Secondary Education” program or “Teaching: Special Education Mild/Moderate” program.
+No, the two-year graduate level MA in Educational Studies program does not lead to a California Teaching Credential.
+If you are interested in earning a California Preliminary Teaching Credential in order to begin a career as a California K-12 school teacher, the School of Education offers an excellent two-year teacher preparation program that leads to a combined teaching credential with a Master of Arts degree.